melaniebrgr/learning-computer-science/04-rust/08-strings.md

 ## String

+At a glance:

+- allocated on the heap
+- have an address, size, capacity
+- do not implement the Copy trait / get moved

 Any system language has two kinds of string, one static and known at compile time, and dynamically allocated at runtime.
 Rust is no exception: it has a static string literal (`str`) type, and dynamic **S**tring.
 Under the hood, String is basically a `Vec<u8>` and &str is `&[u8]`, always holding or referencing a valid UTF-8 sequence.